What is ESPA?

 ESPA's research will provide the evidence and tools to enable decision-makers to manage ecosystems sustainably and in a way that contributes to poverty alleviation.

 The ESPA programme will issue a series of competitive calls for proposals.
-In addition to the main ESPA call in 2010 for consortium projects, there will be additional opportunities in 2013 for smaller projects designed to complement ESPA’s initial research investments.
+In addition to the main ESPA call in 2010 for consortium projects, there will be additional opportunities for smaller projects designed to complement ESPA’s initial research investments.
 The ESPA Directorate will issue a series of calls for proposals covering activities including capacity building, research into use, knowledge synthesis and evaluation.